8 Pro-Tips for Retreat Planning

 Pro-Tip 5: Art as Accessible Meditation

-Find a retreat center that has space to use for simple art projects, like Camp Arroyo in Livermore, California which even has an art yurt for guests to use.
+Find a retreat center with space for simple art projects, like Camp Arroyo in Livermore, California, which even has an art yurt for guests to use.

-When program leaders have asked participants for feedback about retreats, it is often surprising to hear that people value the in-between moments.
+When program leaders ask participants for feedback about retreats, they are often surprised to hear that people value the in-between moments.
 These are the moments when they take a break and get to chat with another participant.

 Though many people may feel intimidated by the prospect of creating art, many options are very accessible for non-artists.
 These are the moments away from structured learning where we can connect, build relationships, and communicate with others.

-Cutting & pasting collages to make an artboard
+Cut & paste collages to make an artboard

 Zentangle – the art of doodling where there are no mistakes.